 Impacts to wildlife under Alternative 3 would be similar to the impacts described under Alternative 1 but for a much larger area.
 Potential impacts on wildlife would vary depending on the species, but also by the type of EHEC.
-Additional EHEC species- and site-specific environmental compliance reviews would need to be undertaken to determine the impacts of the EHEC on wildlife, particularly any concerns about potential toxicity to nearby wildlife at a specific field trial location given the larger size of the field trial and its potential to cause a greater impact.
+Additional plant- and site-specific environmental compliance reviews would need to be undertaken to determine the impacts of the EHEC on wildlife, particularly any concerns about potential toxicity to nearby wildlife at a specific field trial location given the larger size of the field trial and its potential to cause a greater impact.
+DOE or another Federal agency could require the recipient of funding or a permit to avoid and minimize the use of herbicides and pesticides to the extent practicable.
 Negligible to minor impacts to wildlife in the project area are anticipated.
 However, the local impacts to wildlife populations at potential field trial sites need to be reviewed to determine if the crop modification impacts life-cycle or species diversity.